 Feature Description Delivery Performance rights are granted for no consideration as they form part of the remuneration for Executives.
 Each performance right is an entitlement to receive a fully-paid ordinary share in Ramsay at no cost (or an equivalent cash payment).
 Performance rights are granted at face value by dividing the individual's LTI opportunity (as a percentage of fixed pay) by the five day volume weighted average price (VWAP) up to and including the first trading day of the performance period.
-Summary of performance conditions Relative TSR hurdle (50%) Core EPS hurdle (50%) Rationale for performance conditions Relative TSR The relative TSR hurdle has been chosen because it provides a shareholder return, relative to Ramsay's ASX peers.
-Core EPS The EPS hurdle has been chosen as it provides evidence of Rar shareholder returns.
-Performance period 3 years Vesting - assessment of performance conditions TSR hurdle The relative TSR hurdle is determined by measuring and ranking comparator group of companies.
-The comparator group is compound companies in sectors having different drivers of operating performance and resources sectors).
-For grants made from 1 July 2018 onwards, performance rights hurdle will not be subject to any re-testing if the hurdle is not merfor the FY16, FY17 and FY18 LTI grants, if the TSR hurdle is not unvested performance rights will be re-tested on two more occasoriginal testing date) based on performance over the extended puthe second and final re-test, unvested performance rights under TSR vesting schedule Company's TSR ranking against the comparator group Below 50th percentile: At 50th percentile: Between 50th and 75th percentile: Equal or above 75th percentile: Core EPS hurdle The EPS hurdle is measured by comparing Ramsay's aggregate EPS target calculated based on Ramsay's market guidance for Eyear.
-The annual EPS targets are then aggregated to provide the threvesting of performance rights.
-No re-testing of the EPS hurdle is EPS vesting schedule Aggregate EPS performance over the 3 year performance per EPS is more than 1% less than lower end of the market guidance EPS is 1% below the lower end of market guidance: Lower end of market guidance is achieved: Mid-point of market guidance is achieved: Mid-point of market guidance is achieved: Upper end of market guidance is achieved: 1% above the upper end of market guidance achieved: No additional rights will vest for EPS performance that is between orised of the S&P/ASX100 index (excluding remance being those in the real estate, subject to the relative TSR performance et. ot achieved on the first test date then sions (at 6 and 12 months following the period.
-If the TSR hurdle is not satisfied on these grants will lapse. % of performance rights that vest Nil 50% Between 50% and 100% increasing or on a straight line basis 100% EPS over 3 years against an aggregate EPS disclosed at the start of each financial eshold and maximum 3-year targets for a permitted. eriod % of performance rights that vest ee: 0% 25% 50% 75% 90% 100% What if an Executive ceases employment?
-If cessation of employment is due to retirement, illness, disability termination other than for cause, the Performance Rights may resame time as other participants in the plan.
+Summary of performance conditions Relative TSR hurdle (50%) Core EPS hurdle (50%) Rationale for performance conditions Relative TSR The relative TSR hurdle has been chosen because it provides a dire shareholder return, relative to Ramsay's ASX peers.
+Core EPS The EPS hurdle has been chosen as it provides evidence of Ramsa shareholder returns.
+Performance period 3 years Vesting - assessment of performance conditions TSR hurdle The relative TSR hurdle is determined by measuring and ranking Ra comparator group of companies.
+The comparator group is comprise companies in sectors having different drivers of operating performant finance and resources sectors).
+For grants made from 1 July 2018 onwards, performance rights subjurdle will not be subject to any re-testing if the hurdle is not met.
+For the FY16, FY17 and FY18 LTI grants, if the TSR hurdle is not accurate any control original testing date) based on performance over the extended period the second and final re-test, unvested performance rights under the tests and final re-test, unvested performance rights under the tests of the second and final re-test, unvested performance rights under the tests.
+TSR vesting schedule Company's TSR ranking against the comparator group % of Below 50th percentile: At 50th percentile: Between 50th and 75th percentile: Equal or above 75th percentile: Core EPS hurdle The EPS hurdle is measured by comparing Ramsay's aggregate EPS target calculated based on Ramsay's market guidance for EPS year.
+The annual EPS targets are then aggregated to provide the threshol vesting of performance rights.
+No re-testing of the EPS hurdle is per EPS vesting schedule Aggregate EPS performance over the 3 year performance perio EPS is more than 1% less than lower end of the market guidance: EPS is 1% below the lower end of market guidance: Lower end of market guidance is achieved: Mid-point of market guidance is achieved: Upper end of market guidance is achieved: Upper end of market guidance is achieved: Upper end of market guidance achieved: No additional rights will vest for EPS performance that is between the d of the S&P/ASX100 index (excluding nee being those in the real estate, ject to the relative TSR performance chieved on the first test date then s (at 6 and 12 months following the bid.
+If the TSR hurdle is not satisfied on se grants will lapse.
+If performance rights that vest Nil 50% Between 50% and 100% increasing or on a straight line basis 100% PS over 3 years against an aggregate of disclosed at the start of each financial lid and maximum 3-year targets for mitted.
+If we formance rights that vest O% 25% 50% 75% 90% 100% What if an Executive ceases employment?
+If cessation of employment is due to retirement, illness, disability or termination other than for cause, the Performance Rights may remaisame time as other participants in the plan.
 What happens on a change of control?
-If there is a change in control of the Company, the Board, in its of performance periods that apply to the Rights (including Test Dat performance condition).
+If there is a change in control of the Company, the Board, in its discr performance periods that apply to the Rights (including Test Dates f performance condition).